openvinotoolkit/openvino/docs/IE_DG/Memory_primitives.md

 This class allows to create planar layouts using the standard formats (like <code>InferenceEngine::Layout::NCDHW</code>, <code>InferenceEngine::Layout::NCHW</code>, <code>InferenceEngine::Layout::NC</code>, <code>InferenceEngine::Layout::C</code> and etc) and also non-planar layouts using <code>InferenceEngine::BlockingDesc</code>.

-In order to create a complex layout you should use <code>InferenceEngine::BlockingDesc</code> which allows to define the blocked memory with offsets and strides.
+In order to create a complex layout you should use <code>InferenceEngine::BlockingDesc</code>, which allows you to define the blocked memory with offsets and strides.

 ## Examples